 Each term children study a new project that is driven by an essential question.
 Examples of these include: What will be the next dinosaur?
 Is life fair?
 Where does exploration lead?

 This culminates in a legacy outcome where children hope to ‘make a difference, have an impact and leave a legacy.'
 This approach to learning means that children take a real ownership for their learning.
+It also enables them to develop their economic understanding, calculate risks and use this to make a difference to others.
 The impact of this is that ‘learning sticks’, is durable and lasting.

 We know that the first stage in learning is motivation, as supported by the field of neuroscience.
 Our curriculum has therefore been designed to spark children’s natural curiosity and our approach of open ended investigation and discovery is at the very heart of it.
 This approach of purposeful exploration and investigation increases children’s creativity and brain plasticity which, in turn, helps them to become open to new ideas and be more creative in their own thinking.
 Our curriculum approach ensures that all children, including those with disabilities and SEN, can fully access their learning and achieve.

 The school’s ethos is driven by our six core values: Amazement, Community, Equality, Self-Motivation, Enquiry and Reflection.
 These shape our school and ensure that we are always striving to be ‘my best always.’
-Each value is linked to a learning to learn skill that are at the heart of daily learning.
-The school’s Learning to Learn skills help to prepare our children for an uncertain future.
+Each value is at the heart of daily learning.
+These help to prepare our children for an uncertain future.
 Today’s schools need to be educating, not just for exam results, but for lifelong learning.
 To thrive in the 21st century children need to have learnt how to be tenacious and resourceful, imaginative and logical, self-disciplined and self-aware, collaborative and inquisitive.
-The school’s 6 Learn to Learn skills: Curiosity, Reflection, Thinking, Citizenship, Perseverance and Learning Together, enable our children to achieve this.
+Our 'pioneering' approach to learning enables us to achieve this.

 If you like to find out any more about our curriculum please contact Mrs Sargent through the school office or email email@example.com